AstralVixen373/my-portfolio/README.md

 - Authentication system
 - Backend storage (Rails integration)
 - Categories/tags system
+- Add more variables to the characters cards
 - Drag and drop ordering
 - Animations and transitions